-Men and women’s drug rehab centers alike know how hard the holiday season is on the recovering addict.
-Normal stresses can trigger a relapse in a former addict any time of the year but the holidays have always seemed to pack a special punch.
+Drug rehab centers know how hard the holiday season is on a recovering addict.
+Normal stresses can trigger a relapse in a former addict any time of the year, but the holidays have always seemed to pack a special punch.

-Statistics show that the holiday season (the time between Thanksgiving and New Years Day) is when a recovering addict is more likely to relapse than any other time of the year.
-Since Thanksgiving is right around the corner and we are all gearing up for the holidays in our own way, acclaimed women’s drug rehab Destination Hope wanted to share some useful information on how to avoid relapsing this holiday season.
+Statistics show that the holiday season – the time between Thanksgiving and New Years Day – is the most likely time of a year for a recovering addict to relapse.
+Since Thanksgiving is right around the corner and we are all gearing up for the holidays in our own way, acclaimed drug rehab facility Destination Hope wanted to share some useful information on how to avoid relapsing this holiday season.

 The first thing that friends and family members of recovering addicts need to understand is how many alcohol and drug users started abusing substances as a way to cope with stresses in their lives.
 This is a very common beginning to addiction.
-You start to count on drugs or alcohol to be that crutch in your life, to help “take the edge off” when you are feeling overwhelmed or anxious and before you know it, you’ve become dependent on it.
+You start to count on drugs or alcohol to be that crutch in your life, to help “take the edge off” when you are feeling overwhelmed or anxious.
+Before you know it, you’ve become dependent on it.

-That’s why a huge focus of women’s drug rehab is centered on removing unnecessary stresses from your life as well as teaching you how to handle the unavoidable ones in a healthier fashion.
+That’s why a huge focus of drug rehab at places, like Destination Hope, is centered on removing unnecessary stresses from your life, as well as teaching you how to handle the unavoidable ones in a healthier fashion.

-- Continue with your plan that has helped you remain sober so far.
+- Continue with the plan that has helped you remain sober so far.